jeffjewett/spring-xd-phd3-sandbox/README.md

 # spring-xd-phd3-sandbox
-Demo sandbox with with an Ambari vm and PHD 3 vm cluster.
-Integrates Spring XD hdfs and GPDB.
+Demo sandbox with with an Ambari management vm and PHD3 with 3 data nodes (single node per vm).
+Integrates Spring XD hdfs and GPDB in this example.
 Also integrates with GemFire, Redis, etc. Instructions shown are on OSX using Homwbrew where possible.

 ## Installation